 Amazing Hikes Near Moab: Canyonlands National Park

 Canyonlands National Park is divided into three sections.
-The Island in the Sky District is the closest to Moab and is home to gorgeous overlooks and easy Moab hikes.
+The Island in the Sky District is the closest to Moab and is home to gorgeous overlooks and easy hikes.

 The Maze is 4 hours from Moab and offers the best in cross-country, challenging excursions that should only be attempted by experts.

 Either way, there are plenty of scenic hikes in Canyonlands National Park to keep you occupied.
+These are just a few of my favorites

-12. Grand View Point Trail in Canyonlands National Park
+11. Grand View Point Trail in Canyonlands National Park

 This 2-mile trail meanders its way to a panoramic viewpoint where you’ll enjoy the sweeping scenery of the deep canyon systems.
 Take care of the cliff edges and follow cairns if you get lost.